A. J. Paterson

-Arthur P. Paterson (born 31 January 1996) is a professional footballer who currently plays as a midfielder for Charleston Battery in the USL Championship.
-Born in the United States, he represents the Grenada national team.
+Arthur Precious Paterson Jr. (born 31 January 1996) is a professional footballer who currently plays as a midfielder for Birmingham Legion in the USL Championship.
+Born in the United States, he plays for the Grenada national team.

 Career

 College

 Paterson spent his entire college career at Wright State University.
-He made a total of 76 appearances for the Raiders and tallied 15 goals and 7 assists.
+He made a total of 76 appearances for the Raiders and tallied 15 goals and seven assists.
 During his senior year at Wright State, he was named; USC First Team All-Great Lakes Region, Horizon League Player for the Year, First Team All-Horizon League, and OCSA First Team All-State.

 While at college, Paterson played for Premier Development League side SW Florida Adrenaline during their 2016 season.

 Professional

 On January 19, 2018, Paterson was selected 42nd overall in the 2018 MLS SuperDraft by the New York City FC.
 However, he was not signed by the club.

 On February 19, 2018, he signed with USL club Bethlehem Steel FC.
-He made his professional debut on March 24, 2018, starting in a 2-0 loss against Tampa Bay Rowdies.
+He made his professional debut on March 24, 2018, starting in a 2–0 loss against Tampa Bay Rowdies.

 Bethlehem Steel released Paterson at the end of the 2018 season.

 Paterson joined USL Championship side Charleston Battery on March 8, 2019.
+He left Charleston following the 2023 season.

+Paterson signed with Birmingham Legion in December 2023.